cetic/vacsine/README.md

 # vacsine - Adaptive continuous security orchestration in polymorphous environments

-Ensure security of systems based on policies, continuous monitoring, and assessing security (certification) requirements in Cloud-Edge/Fog-IoT network environments.

-The VaCSInE tool provides adaptative continuous security orchestration in edge/fog and cloud infrastructures.
-It relies on Service Function Chaining (SFC) and continuous monitoring to provide dynamic reconfiguration of the infrastructure.
+Vacsine is an open-source security orchestration, automation and response tool that provides adaptive security for distributed systems.
+It relies on continuous monitoring of Cloud and Edge systems to define, evaluate and apply automated countermeasures such as firewalls, intrusion detection systems, honeypots or quarantining.
+The automated response is triggered by changes to security requirements, indicators of compromise, incidents and vulnerabilities.
+The efficiency and speed of countermeasures deployment is evaluated in automatically provisioned sandbox environments that shadow the target Cloud/Edge systems.
+Those sandboxes provide observability and scalability for the training and maintenance of security response strategies.

 Use cases
 -------